SonyCSLParis/ATS_it/README.md

 - the script `join_datasets.py` allows you to merge the three individual datasets into a final one;

-- the two scripts `clean_text.py` and `preprocess_paccsit.py` are used for pre-processing analyses to clean up datasets, either lemmatising, removing stopwords, or filtering for cosine similarity between complex and simple sentences.
-Various tests and trials were conducted during the project.

 #### data processing
-Inside the **analysis** folder there are scripts for doing quantitative analyses and making qualitative judgements (as far as possible) on the datasets used.
+Inside the **utils_charts** folder there are scripts for doing quantitative analyses and making qualitative judgements (as far as possible) on the datasets used.
 These are simple *NLP* analyses and the main library used is *spacy*.
 By running `main.py`, one can obtain graphs and metrics, including the distribution of Part Of Speech, see how many simple structures (SVO - Subject Verb Object -) are present in both simple and complex sentences, and understand the Mood and Tense of verbs.

+Moreover, the two scripts `clean_paccsit.py` and `preprocess_data.py` are used for pre-processing analyses to clean up datasets, either lemmatising, removing stopwords, or filtering for cosine similarity between complex and simple sentences.
+Various tests and trials were conducted during the project.
+The script `filter_test.py`, instead, is subsequently used to filter our test dataset from the sentences already seen by the model in the training and validation set.

 #### data augmentation
 In this folder there are two files: